From Task to Tutorial: An Automated GUI Framework for Excel Tutorial Document and Video Creation: Approach

 \subsubsection{Accessibility-Augmented Perception.}

 To address the challenges of screenshot-only grounding, ExeAgent integrates accessibility information into its perception pipeline.
 Accessibility metadata provide a structured list of actionable GUI elements, each annotated with its name, type, and bounding box.
 For example: \{"name": "File Menu", "type": "MenuItem", "bbox": [10, 20, 80, 40]\}.
 Such information is overlaid on screenshots using the Set-of-Marks (SoM) mechanism \cite{yang2023set}, thereby enriching visual perception with semantic context.
-This augmentation improves execution in two ways: (1) it reduces reliance on brittle screenshot understanding, particularly in Excel’s cell-dense interface, and (2) it enables semantically meaningful action representation (e.g., ``click on \texttt{File Menu}’’) instead of opaque coordinate-based actions.
-As a result, the trajectories become both more robust and more interpretable for tutorial generation.
+This augmentation improves execution in two ways: (1) it reduces reliance on brittle screenshot understanding, particularly in Excel’s cell-dense interface, and (2) it enables semantically meaningful action representation (e.g., click on \texttt{File Menu}) instead of opaque coordinate-based actions.
+As a result, the trajectories become both more robust and interpretable for tutorial generation.